BapunSuna/Odisha-Yatra/README.md

 # Odisha-Yatra
-A local tourism and travel website for
+A local tourism and travel website for Odisha